sammy00/2016-learning-node/chapter06/README.md

 #### Writable Streams
 + created by `fs.createWriteStream(path[,options])`(demo as `stream/example02.js`)
-+ Its default options are
++ its default options are
 ```javascript
 {
   flags: 'w', // "r+" would allow both read and write